rust-ml/book/src/4_dbscan.md

 <img src="clustering_comparison.png" alt="Comparison" width=600px height=300px align="middle">

-This example[^1] demonstrates two of the major strengths of DBSCAN over an algorithm like KMeans; it is able to automatically detect the number of clusters that meet a set of given parameters.
-It's not that DBSCAN doesn't require information about the dataset, but rather that the information it does require differs from that of KMeans.
+This example[^1] demonstrates two of the major strengths of DBSCAN over an algorithm like KMeans; it is able to automatically detect the number of clusters that meet the set of given parameters.
+Keep in mind that this doesn't mean DBSCAN require less information about the dataset, but rather that the information it does require differs from an algorithm like KMeans.

-DBSCAN also does a great job at finding clustering that are spatially contiguous, but not confined to single region.
-The "and Noise" part of the algorithm's name comes in.
+DBSCAN does a great job at finding clustering that are spatially contiguous, but not necessarily confined to single region.
+This is where the "and Noise" part of the algorithm's name comes in.
 Especially in real-world data, there's often data that won't fit well into a given cluster.
 These can be outliers or points that don't demonstrate good alignment with any of the main clusters.
 DBSCAN doesn't require that they do.
-Instead, it will simply give them a cluster label of `None` (graphically, these are the black points).
+Instead, it will simply give them a cluster label of `None` (in our example, these are graphically the black points).

-Comparatively, KMeans will take into account each point in the dataset, which means outliers can negatively affect the local optimal location for a given cluster in order to accommodate them.
+Comparatively, KMeans will take into account each point in the dataset, which means outliers can negatively affect the local optimal location for a given cluster's centroid in order to accommodate them.

 ### Using DSBCAN with `linfa`